 Librarians have been publicly voicing dissent towards neutrality since at least the 1980s, when a number of radical librarians coming out of the climate of social upheaval in the 1960s-1970s began to call for a re-examination of the idea of library neutrality (Dick 220).
 Individuals have been writing on this topic for decades, but there is still a rift between “old-fashioned” librarians who desire a distant and professional objectivity and post-modern librarians who hope to bring an ethical edge to librarianship.
 In looking at the inherently political nature of libraries, the inability of the concept of “neutrality” to actually be neutral, and the move towards ethical practice, this paper aims to address some of the faults of librarian neutrality and entice readers to begin thinking about the real role of libraries.

 The Political Nature of Libraries

-The very procedures by which librarianship is built upon are also intrinsically political, such as collection development and reference services.
+The very procedures by which librarianship has been built upon are also intrinsically political, such as collection development and reference services.
 West notes that librarians practice self-censorship every day in book selection for collection development.
 Librarians buy primarily from corporate vendors, a practice that has not changed much since the publication of West’s now historical work.
-In a study conducted during the same time period, a mere 5% of libraries surveyed made systematic efforts to collect “alternative, independent, and dissident material” (West 1652).
+In a study conducted during that same time period, a mere 5% of libraries surveyed made systematic efforts to collect “alternative, independent, and dissident material” (West 1652).
 Providing book recommendations is also a biased practice.
 If librarians were to be truly neutral, they would not voice an opinion and would not be able to provide any recommendations at all.
 Librarians obviously cannot limit their reference services, but this example is just one of many chips in the carefully constructed image of the neutral library professional.

 Is Neutrality Really Neutral?